-If you don’t think you should pay your overdue fine and would like to challenge it, you can apply for an annulment to have it overturned in court.
+If you don’t think you should pay your overdue fine and would like to challenge it, you can apply to have the fine heard in court.
+Before you can challenge an overdue fine in court, you will need to explain how you were hindered from acting on the original fine before it became overdue and supply supporting evidence, such as medical or travel documents.

-If you received your fine before 1998, you may not need to apply for annulment.
-Contact us to learn how you can dispute it.
+If you received your fine before 1998, contact us to learn how you can review it.

-If you've received a failure to vote notice there is a separate dispute process.
+If you've received a failure to vote notice there is a separate review process.

-You can dispute your overdue fine online using myEnforcement Order if you:
+You can review your overdue fine online using myEnforcement Order if you:

 You can contact us to talk more about your options.

-You may have a reason to dispute a fine for failing to appear for jury service if you:
+You may have a reason to review a fine for failing to appear for jury service if you:

-If this is the case, you can dispute the fine.
+If this is the case, you can review the fine.

-If your fine is not withdrawn, you can pay the overdue fine or you can apply for an annulment.
+If your fine is not withdrawn, you can pay the overdue fine or you can apply to got to court.

 If the court determines the fine was correctly issued, they can vary the fine amount up to a maximum of $2,200.

-You will need the following information and supporting documents to complete the online application:
+You will also need the following information to complete the online application:

-You might find it helpful to get legal advice during the application process and if your application is approved.
+You might find it helpful to get legal advice during the court election process and if the court election is approved.

 Contact LawAccess for free legal information and referral services.